zylent/solarbar/README.md

 * This widget shows the current time and date.
 * The battery widget changes color from green to yellow to red as battery percentage changes.
 Now has a little lightning bolt that will appear when the computer is plugged in (taken from [Mizzazz](https://github.com/Mizzazz/Betterbar)).
 * Network connection indicator widget.
 Shows grey if no connection detected and blue if there's an active connection on Wi-Fi or Ethernet.
 Shows different icons for Wi-Fi and Ethernet and will show your IP or current wifi network name.
-* Mail indicator shows number of new messages in your inbox.
-Works with Maildir style email storage.
-* Reminders indicator shows number of uncompleted reminders in Apple's reminders app.

 ### weather.coffee
 ![img](https://github.com/apierz/nerdbar.widget/blob/master/screens/screenshot6.png?raw=true)